GyozaGuy/ark-observer/README.md

 # Things to be aware of

 - I recommend emitting events and listening for events on the server to avoid duplication.
 Handle it however you want to though.
+- For some reason emitting events does not work from weapons.
+If you want to emit an event from a weapon, emit it from a buff on the player using the weapon instead.
+Emitting events from other types of primal items _does_ work.